Ypertex/blog/content/articles/applying-design-thinking-to-a-pandemic/index.md

 * People don't expect immediate perfection from beginners.
 They accept that beginners make mistakes as part of their learning process.
 * People more readily share their knowledge with beginners.

-# No Time for Patience---it's costing Peoples' Lives!
+# No Time for Patience---it's costing People's Lives!

 Exactly, lives are at stake.
 That's all the more reason to do this the best way possible.
 In my book, *pretending to know everything* qualifies as worst way possible: Success will then depend on pure luck.